 Coaching that refuses neutrality

-This work centers agency without pretending it operates outside history, structure, or consequence.
-It pays attention to how power is lived, negotiated, resisted, and sometimes carried forward through our own responses.
+This work centers self-authority while recognizing that authority is shaped by history and structure and carries consequences.
+It examines how power is lived, negotiated, resisted, and sometimes carried forward through our own responses.

 Centering lived experiences as the site where systems are felt, negotiated, and reproduced